Version 2.0 represents the latest iteration of the Bitbucket Cloud API. Where possible, you should use the 2.0 APIs rather then the 1.0 version.

 Standard ISO-8601 timestamps

 All 2.0 APIs use standardized ISO-8601 timestamps.
 In most cases, our APIs return UTC timestamps and for these, the timezone offset part will be 00:00.
 In rare cases where the original localized timestamp has significance, the timezone offset may identify the event's original timezone.
-An example of this are commit timestamps.
-These contain the localized value at the committer's original location.

 Was this helpful?